MasterJayanX/pmfow/README.md

 pmfow is in an early stage of development, so you can expect some things to not be working as they should.
 Some of the limitations it has right now are:
 - Unlike other package managers, pmfow will only allow you to install one package at a time.
 - The repositories currently have a very limited selection of software.
-- If you use the update command in a different directory than the one pmfow is installed in, you will have to copy or move the updated repository files to pmfow's folder manually.
 - Uninstalling applications from pmfow and silent installers are not supported yet.

 If you find any issues with pmfow, open an issue in the Issues section and I will check it.